honestica/angular-hot-reloader/README.md

 For now, it enables hot module reloading for templates, controller methods (except constructors), and services.

 ## What do I need to make it work ?
 These loaders were written to work with a project using Webpack, ES6+Babel, Angular 1.X and best practices from @johnpapa and @scottmoss from AngularClass.
-Needless to say, it was largely inspired by the great work of @danabrahamov.
+Needless to say, it was largely inspired by the great work of @danabramov.

 The main requirements are :
   - One file, one **ES6** module, one purpose.